sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - jsonlogic.md

 TODO ON publish: X link from validations, postprocessor, and custom computation to this topic

 TODO: add very simple examples to each of these?

 TODO: update all my "jsonlogic" links to this topic, including this one: custom-computation#sensible-operations

 INtroduce the CONCEPT of JSONLOGIC, refer reader to the ops page, and note the docs limits?

+JsonLogic is a library for processing rules written in JSON.
+A JsonLogic rule is structured as follows: `{ "operator" : ["values" ... ] }`.
+For example, `{ "cat" : ["I love", "pie"] }` results in `"I love pie"`.
+For more information about JsonLogic operators, see the [documentation](https://jsonlogic.com/operations.html).

 Sensible extends [JsonLogic](https://jsonlogic.com/) with custom operations.
 The following table lists these operations and where they're supported: